colelawrence/decipad/apps/docs/docs/advanced-concepts/language-tables.md

 ---
-sidebar_position: 145
+sidebar_position: 311
 ---

-# Create Tables
+# Define a Language Table

 A table is a set of values indexed by name.
 You can define a table in the UI and on the language.